alanbchristie/python-cm4-fan-controller/README.md

 The fan I'm using is a Waveshare, part number [CM4-FAN-3007-12V].

 The practical fan speed range (found empirically) is between between 45 (18%) and 255 (100%).
-The fastest speed while still remaining quiet is about 70 (27%).
+The fastest speed while still remaining quiet, i.e. the fastest speed that isn't considered distractingly noisy when running within a couple of feet of the user, is about 70 (27%).

 ## Installation
 You typically run the controller as a systemd service on the CM IO board.